Cottesloe Beach: The Pylon

 After the pylon was restored, it was painted in the Cottesloe Surf Lifesaving Club colours, but it was soon changed to the colours of North Cottesloe Lifesaving Club.
-The colours of the pylon change almost yearly, with the annual Rottnest Channel Swim attracting thousands of tourists to Cottesloe Beach.
+The colours of the pylon change almost yearly with the annual Cottesloe To Swanny Ocean Classic, during which hundreds swim from Cottesloe Beach to Swanbourne.
 Before the event, members from Swanbourne Nedlands Surf Life Saving Club, North Cottesloe Surf Life Saving Club and Cottesloe Surf Life Saving Club compete to paint the pylon their club colours in order to gain publicity for their club.

 Significant events

-In 1991, at Cottesloe Beach, 16 solo swimmers participated in the first formal Rottnest Channel Swim.
-By 1998 the event had become the one of the world's largest open-water swimming events with 1150 participants.
+In 1991, at Cottesloe Beach, 16 solo swimmers and seven teams participated in the first formal Rottnest Channel Swim, with only two solo swimmers failing to finishing.
+By 1998 the event had become one of the world's largest open-water swimming events with 1150 participants.

 In 2005 a companion event to the Sydney-based Sculpture by the Sea was launched on Cottesloe Beach.
 Although extremely popular (it draws crowds of over 200,000 per year) the event has struggled financially from the outset.